 We have all the parts we need to make a new electricity market, a ‘flexibility’ market.
 A ‘flexibility’ market can reduce the ongoing cost of our existing electricity infrastructure for the benefit of all New Zealanders while increasing the return on investment individual New Zealanders continue to make in both home and business DER.
 And at the same time, reduce our environmental impact through carbon reduction.
 We can achieve this by using the flexibility provided by thousands of existing, and potentially future millions of distributed energy resources.
 They can supplement, manage, optimise and reduce the cost of our electricity system while maintaining the growth of ‘output’ required.
 At the same time, reduce the carbon footprint of our country to the levels needed by the planet.
 All for a fee paid to the DER provider; the consumer who has invested in his or her own energy needs and is willing to share this resource with the economy.

-The IPAG and ENA report’s above list the projects that, if started, can integrate small scale DER with large scale electricity infrastructure.
+The IPAG and ENA reports above list the projects that, if started, can integrate small-scale DER with large-scale electricity infrastructure.
 They also describe the market and regulatory changes needed to make it work.
-Incentivising DER uptake will increase the numbers of tradespeople installing and maintaining equipment.
+Incentivising DER uptake will increase the number of tradespeople installing and maintaining equipment.
 Provision of the Grid Edge software platforms that integrate all parts of the existing and new energy infrastructure provided by the innovative and skilled technology companies of New Zealand will increase both jobs and export opportunities.
-Finally, these new models of operating this new electricity market will increase competition through new players and break the quasi-monopoly of the current retail electricity market place.
+Finally, these new models of operating this new electricity market will increase competition through new players and break the quasi-monopoly of the current retail electricity marketplace.

 It just needs some coordination and funding.
 These projects are not white elephants, not bridges to nowhere; they are an investment in New Zealand’s future.

-We, cortexo.energy are ready.
+We, Cortexo are ready.
 Let us all get on with it.